momoso7/100-days-of-code/log.md

  **Thoughts**: So far, the stuffs I've learned is quite easy to understand.
 But to use them correctly can be a little bit tricky.
 Even when making this simple code, I spent a few minutes tinkering stuffs, changing the values of parameters, it's quite fun!

  ### Day 3: 12 November 2020
- **Today's Progress**: Doing the applived visual design challenges in FreeCodeCamp.
+ **Today's Progress**: Doing the applied visual design challenges in FreeCodeCamp.
 Unlike yesterday's challenge, I can't finish this in one go.
 I also tried to make a front-end page of Google search, but it hasn't finished yet.

  **Thoughts**: Trying to make a front-end of a page is intersting, as there are still lot of functionalities that I haven't learnt.
 Most browsers today come with the inspect element tools, so I am able to see the HTML codes used by Google, but I can't simply copy them.

+ ### Day 4: 13 November 2020
+ **Today's Progress**: Still working on the applied visual design challenges in FreeCodeCamp.
+Hopefully can finish today.
+It's quite interesting, how we can make some shapes like moons, hearts, and even penguin!

+ **Thoughts**: Starting to feel the learning curve, eh?
+There are rich choices of styling for html, but at the same time, it's also intimidating.
+I am trying to make a [chessboard]() in sololearn.
 <!--### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)